Programmatic Advertising B2B

 In order to understand how programmatic advertising works in the B2B marketing space, you first need to know what programmatic advertising is and how it works.

 Programmatic advertising is an automated way of delegating ad exchanges.
 Essentially, the digital ad market is ruled by ad exchange and the transactions that go into these ad exchanges.
 During an ad exchange, publishers are looking to sell their digital real estate space, and advertisers are ready to buy that space to display their ads.

+Programmatic Real Time Bidding (RTB) is a popular type of programmatic advertising.
+It enables advertisers to bid on ad impressions in real time via an auction-based system.
 The programmatic method uses AI, machine learning, and an advanced algorithm to purchase and optimize digital advertising campaigns in real time.
 Programmatic advertising uses automated technology to create quick and efficient transactions during an ad exchange.
 This is all done through real time bidding (RTB).
 During RTB, Advertisers use a programmatic Demand Side Platform (DSP) to buy ad spaces.

 With DSP, advertisers can bid on and manage multiple ad exchanges with one platform.
 On the contrary, publishers use a programmatic Supply Side Platform (SSP) to hold, manage, and sell digital ad space.
 The SSP communicates with the ad exchange, which then communicates with the DSP to complete a transaction in real-time.
 And in between all of this is a programmatic Data Management Platform (DMP).
 Similar to a filing cabinet, a data management platform houses user data.
 Showing advertising to users who have seen at least five pages about a particular subject is one example.